adamritter/TinyRecursiveModels/toy_neurosat_ideas.md

 ACT is more interesting:
 - Each step predicts a halting probability p for that step.
 They are added together, so it can predict the same at each step, and loss can be mutiplied with this prediction.
 This will incentivize p to be bigger for more correct steps and also loss to count as 1 for 1 item.
 The main disadvantage is that the network maybe won't learn as much from early steps, but it may be the right thing to do.
 - Const per each step is interesting as it should aready just improve as we don't need to learn as much when there already is exact match.
+I just tried it, it works, speeds up training 2x.
+It will be even better with early stopping.